Privacy Questions and Answers

 - Where does npm keep data about me?

-- Does npm comply with the EU General Data Protection Regulation?
+- How does npm handle data under the EU General Data Protection Regulation?

-- Does npm comply with the California Consumer Privacy Act?
+- How does npm handle data under the California Consumer Privacy Act?

-- How can I change or erase data about me?
+- How can I change data about me?

 - How does npm notify others about published data that's erased?